BoPann/boread-stuffs/the-body-keeps-the-score/c4-anatomy.md

 ---

 # Chapter 4 - Anatomy
-> Running for Your Life - The Anatomy of Survival
+Running for Your Life - The Anatomy of Survival

-> Trauma almost always invariably involves not bbeing seen, not being mirrored ,and not being taken into account.

 ## Overview
 When